mozilla-services/push-service/docs/index.md

 : A service that delivers push messages to user agents.

 SimplePush
-: Firefox OS specific Push system that carries no data, only a version number.
+: Firefox OS specific Push system that carries no data, only an incrementing version number.
 The Mozilla Push Service continues to support this legacy API for Firefox OS devices.

 UAID
 : A globally unique UserAgent ID.
 Used by the Push Service to associate clients